MirindaLiu/iOS_SDK/SDK Integration Guide.md

 ```
 /**
 Get RewardVideo Ad
-First,you must should Call (preloadRewardedVideoAD:delegate:) method get RewardVideo Ad！Then On his return to the success of the proxy method invokes the （showRewardedVideo） method
+First you should call (preloadRewardedVideoAD:delegate:) method get RewardVideo Ad！Then On his return to the success of the proxy method invokes the （showRewardedVideo） method

 @param slot_id         Rewarded Video slot ID
 @param delegate        Set Delegate of Ads event (<ALSRewardVideoDelegate>)